auth0/docs/articles/getting-started/the-basics.md

 In our example, `ExampleCo` has two apps: a web app (running on a server) and a mobile app.
 They would register two applications: one of type `Regular Web Applications`, and one of type `Native`.

 If you want to know all the details, see [Applications](/applications).
-To see some examples for different types of apps, see [/getting-started/set-up-app].
+To see some examples for different types of apps, see [Set Up an App](/getting-started/set-up-app).

 ## Connection